 Learn more in our article, Do I have to identify myself to police in California?

-6. Do passengers have to show ID in California?
+6. Do passengers have to show ID?

 However, the driver of a vehicle must show their license to the police (if asked) during a traffic stop.
-Drivers who refuse to show their license face a misdemeanor charge carrying up to 6 months in jail and/or $1,000.23
+Drivers who refuse to show their license face a misdemeanor charge carrying up to six months in jail and/or $1,000.23

 Legal References: